-2021).
+Hundreds of laboratory and classroom studies have established that testing can more effectively enhance learning than other study strategies, such as restudying, a phenomenon referred to as test-enhanced learning (for reviews, see Rowland, 2014; Yang et al., 2021).
 For instance, retrieval practice has been shown to facilitate consolidation and long-term retention of studied information when compared to other strategies, the backward testing effect (BTE; see Roediger & Karpicke, 2006, for a review).
-More recently, it has been discovered that testing also facilitates learning and retention of new information, the forward testing effect1 (FTE; Chan et al., 2018; Szpunar et al., 2008; Yang et al., 2018).
+More recently it has been discovered that testing also facilitates learning and retention of new information, the forward testing effect (FTE; Chan et al., 2018; Szpunar, McDermott, & Roediger, 2008; Yang et al., 2018).

-The FTE has been repeatedly demonstrated in multiple list procedures.
+The FTE has been repeatedly demonstrated in multi-list procedures.
 For instance, participants in experiments by Weinstein et al. (2011) and Yang et al. (2017) studied four lists of face-name pairs.
-After studying each of Lists 1-3, a test group practiced retrieval of the pairs in the previous list, whereas a control (no-test) group solved math problems.
-In the interim tests, all faces from the just-studied list were shown one by one, and participants were asked to recall their corresponding names.
-After List 4, both groups were asked to recall target names from that list.
-Participants in the test group correctly recalled more targets than the no-test group, indicating that prior testing enhanced new learning of List 4.
-The effect has been reliably replicated using a variety of study materials using both free and cued recall, including foreign-language word pairs (Cho et al., 2017; Yang et al., 2017, 2019), word lists (Szpunar et al., 2008), text passages (Wissman et al., 2011), and video lectures (Jing et al., 2016; Schacter & Szpunar, 2015; Szpunar et al., 2013).
-It is also broadly present in many different populations, including young children (Aslan & Bäuml, 2016), college students
+After studying each of lists 1-3, a test group practised retrieval of the pairs in the previous list whereas a control (no-test) group solved math problems.
+In the interim tests, all faces from the just-studied list were shown one-by-one and participants were asked to recall their corresponding names.
+After list 4, both groups were asked to recall target names from that list.
+Participants in the test group correctly recalled more targets than the no-test group, indicating that prior testing enhanced new learning of list 4.
+The effect has been reliably replicated using a variety of study materials using both free- and cued-recall, including foreign language word pairs (Cho, Neely, Crocco, & Vitrano, 2016; Yang et al., 2017; 2019), word lists (Szpunar et al., 2008), text passages (Wissman, Rawson, & Pyc, 2011), and video lectures (Jing, Szpunar & Schacter, 2016; Schacter & Szpunar, 2015; Szpunar, Khan, & Schacter, 2013).
+It is also broadly present in many different populations, including young children (Aslan & Bäuml, 2016), college students (e.g., Szpunar et al., 2008), older adults (Wang, Yang & Zhong, 2020), and traumatic brain injury patient groups (Pastötter, Weber, & Bäuml, 2013).
+The effect therefore has broad applications in educational practice.

-1 Also termed test-enhanced or test-potentiated new learning (Chan et al., 2018).
+&lt;sup>1 Also termed test-enhanced or test-potentiated new learning (Chan et al., 2018).